standard-lib/Matlab-Instrument-Drivers/README.md

 # Matlab-Instrument-Drivers

-`At present, this driver is under development.`

 Matlab-Instrument-Drivers are codes that allows various experimental devices to be used from your Matlab program.
 This program requires the Instrument Control Toolbox.
 More instruments will be added as the number of devices in our laboratory increases.

-# Compatible Instrument list
+# Compatible Instrument List

 ## Oscilloscope `MID-Infiniium`

-* Keysight Infiniium oscilloscope `MID-Infiniium class`
+* Keysight Infiniium oscilloscopes `MID-Infiniium class`
-	* Infiniium oscilloscope that have the 5.00 or greater
+	* Infiniium oscilloscopes that have the 5.00 or greater user interface software
-		* S-Series oscilloscope
+		* S-Series oscilloscopes
-		* V-Series oscilloscope
+		* V-Series oscilloscopes
-		* Z-Series oscilloscope
+		* Z-Series oscilloscopes
-		* 9000 Series oscilloscope
+		* 9000 Series oscilloscopes
-		* 9000H Series oscilloscope
+		* 9000H Series oscilloscopes
-		* 90000A Series oscilloscope
+		* 90000A Series oscilloscopes
-		* 90000 Q Series oscilloscope
+		* 90000 Q Series oscilloscopes
-		* 90000 X Series oscilloscope
+		* 90000 X Series oscilloscopes
-	* Infiniium oscilloscope that have the 11.00 or greater
+	* Infiniium oscilloscopes that have the 11.00 or greater user interface software
-		* MXR-Series oscilloscope
+		* MXR-Series oscilloscopes
-		* EXR-Series oscilloscope (The author tested in this oscilloscope)
+		* EXR-Series oscilloscopes (The author tested in this oscilloscope)

 # Demo